 While it’s safe to say that we can choose from loads of other search engines when looking for something online, we either turn to Google or Bing.
 While Bing, formerly known as Windows Live Search, has been in its more successful rival’s shadow for years now, the search engine still has a worldwide audience.
 The Bing facts we’ll share with you aim to get into the very core of Microsoft’s search engine’s (un)popularity, how it stacks up against the competition, and much more.
 Stay tuned!

 Bing Facts (Editor’s Choice)

-- The number of daily Bing searches is close to 90 million.
+- The number of daily Bing searches amounts to nearly 900 million.
+(Bright Edge)

 Bing Usage Statistics

-1. 50% of US citizens use Bing as their default search engine.
+1. Nearly 50% of US citizens use Bing as their default search engine.

 In March 2019, 126 million unique users performed 6 billion searches on Bing.
 That’s a lot for a search engine that we thought no one uses anymore.
 Contrary to popular belief, Americans seem to like Bing just fine.
 Actually, 62 million people say they use both Bing and Google, while 66 million Bing users claim to turn to this search engine exclusively.

 2. 30% to 40% of searches on Bing are related to travel, cars, health, and finance.

 Bing search statistics show that people use the engine a lot longer while browsing through content about these four particular topics.
 This is something to keep in mind if you have a business related to either one of the most popular searches.

 3. Bing’s traffic for May 2022 was 1.2 billion.